Infectious Disease Nov 15, 2022

 A female doctor in a white coat wearing a surgical mask listens to an infant's heartbeat using a stethoscope.

 “Pediatrician offices, urgent care centers, emergency departments, and hospitals are seeing record numbers of patients with respiratory viruses including RSV in the past several weeks.
-The season used to begin in October, but many places in the US saw patients starting to get sick from respiratory viruses in Summer 2022,” explains Alefiyah Malbari, MD, pediatrician and Chief of Dell Children’s Medical Group Pediatrics Mueller, a clinical partnership between Dell Children’s Medical Center and UT Health Austin,
+The season for respiratory viruses, such as RSV, used to begin in October, but many areas across the U.S. have witnessed patients beginning to get sick from respiratory viruses during the Summer season,” explains UT Health Austin pediatrician Alefiyah Malbari, MD, who serves as the Chief of Dell Children’s Medical Group Pediatrics Mueller, a clinical partnership between Dell Children’s Medical Center and UT Health Austin.

 In the first 3-5 days of RSV, symptoms may include: